1. Make a fruit Christmas tree

 3. Play a game cricket

 On Christmas afternoon, there’s nothing like the Aussie classic: a game of backyard cricket for the whole family.
 Not enough space?
 A family bike ride is another great way to get active after a filling festive lunch.

 4. Make your own healthy gifts

 Get the kids involved in putting together some healthy gifts for your friends, family, neighbours and visitors.
-Fill up decorative jars with raw or roasted nuts, homemade granola mix, or your own herbal tea blend, or assemble a hamper full of fresh seasonal fruits, mixed nuts and dried fruits, gourmet pantry staples like olive oil or organic dried pasta, and condiments like tapenades, relishes and chutneys.
-Check out more homemade gift ideas here.
+Fill up decorative jars with raw or roasted nuts, homemade granola mix, or your own herbal tea blend, or assemble a hamper full of fresh seasonal fruits, mixed nuts and dried fruits, gourmet pantry staples like extra virgin olive oil or dried pasta, and condiments like tapenades, relishes and chutneys.

 5. Cook up a healthy festive storm

-Get in the kitchen and whip up your own delicious treats.
-From light and fluffy fruit muffins, to oaty, naturally-sweetened biscuits, to fresh summer salads, there are plenty of ways to bring the scents and tastes of Christmas into your home, without all the extra sugar and fat that usually comes along with it.
+Jump in the kitchen and whip up your own delicious treats.
+From grilled chicken with mango and avocado salsa, to Christmas dark chocolate and fruit bark, there are plenty of healthy and delicious ways to bring the scents and tastes of Christmas into your home.

 6. Create a treasure hunt

 Set up a treasure hunt for the kids with clues and small hidden presents – it’s a great way to get the little ones running around, and you can be as creative as you like!